chunkypixel/TIATracker/README.md

 ## Instructions

-The following outlines how to add the **TIATracker** module to source and incorporate your music.
+The following outlines how to add the **TIATracker** module to your source and incorporate your music.
 If you are having issues refer to the example for assistance.

 1. Copy the **tiatracker** folder into the root of your source folder